LeFnord/grape-starter/README.md

 ├── api
-│   ├── base.rb        # the main API class, all other endpoints would be mounted in it │   ├── endpoints      # contains the endpoint file for a resource │   │   └── root.rb    # root is always available, it exposes all routes/endpoints, disable by comment out in base.rb
-│   └── entities       # contains the entity representation of the reource, if wanted │       └── route.rb
+│   ├── base.rb        # the main API class, all other endpoints would be mounted in it │   ├── endpoints      # contains the endpoint file for a resource │   │   └── root.rb    # root is always available, it exposes all routes/endpoints, disable by comment it out in base.rb │   └── entities       # contains the entity representation of the reource, if wanted │       └── route.rb
 ├── config             # base configuration
 │   └── …
 ├── config.ru          # Rack it up
-├── lib                # contains the additional lib file for a resource │   ├── api
+├── lib                # contains the additional lib file for a resource │   ├── models
 │   │   └── version.rb
-│   └── api.rb
+│   └── models.rb
 ├── public             # for serving static files
 │   └── redoc.html     # provides the ReDoc generated oapi documentation
 ├── script             # setup / server / test etc.